time2fishman/home-loan-wizard/README.md

 ### External Interfaces

 <details>
-  The interface with the lenders' system should create an XML document that will be sent to an IP address and port that will be provided later.
+  <summary>The interface with the lenders' system...</summary> should create an XML document that will be sent to an IP address and port that will be provided later.
 However, the information should be in the following format:

   ```xml
     <customer>